Irvsp: to obtain irreducible representations of electronic states in the VASP: APPENDIX

-Figs.~\ref{fig:figs1} and~\ref{fig:figs2} show the character tables for $R$-little group and $S$-little group, respectively.
-At the $k$-point [$(u,v,w)$ given in the conventional reciprocal basis], the block {$ $} corresponds to a complex value of $(x+iy)\cdot exp[i\pi(au+bv+cw)]$.
+Figs.~\ref{fig:figs1} and~\ref{fig:figs2} show the character tables for R-little group and S-little group, respectively.
+At the $k$-point [$(u,v,w)$ given in the conventional reciprocal basis], the block {$ $} in Fig.~\ref{fig:figs2} corresponds to a complex value of $(x+iy)\cdot exp[i\pi(au+bv+cw)]$.